dwgb93/TEI_WildfireSpread/README.md

 The next three notebooks contain the three models we used to predict fire spread: Logistic Regression, Random Forest, Convolutional Neural Network (U-Net).
 For each of them, they import the dataset from Google Drive (you will have to change the location to where your data is stored locally), run the commands from [kaggle_next_day_wildfire_demo.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/kaggle_next_day_wildfire_demo.ipynb) to parse and normalize the inputs, then train the model and output the relevant statistics.

 * [Logistic_Regression_Modeling.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/Logistic_Regression_Modeling.ipynb) - We use Logistic Regression with no penalty on the entire 14,979 fires in the training set.
 This takes several minutes to run!
 Only datapoints with labels "0: No fire" or "1: Fire" are used for training. "-1: No Data" is neither used for training nor inference, allowing us to calculate precision, recall, and Area Under Curve (PR).
 * [Random_Forest_Modeling.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/Random_Forest_Modeling.ipynb) - Same as above, it imports and normalizes the data, then performs a Grid Search to find the optimal parameter set for modeling.
+This takes a _very_ long time, so feel free to just skip to the optimal hyperparameters.
 We found that [Maximum Depth: 4, Number of trees: 200, Number of Samples: 20000] performs best.
 It then re-trains that best model and reports precision, recall, and AUC (PR).
 * [UNET_Model.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/UNET_Model.ipynb) - After importing and normalizing the data, it runs it through a 14 layer U-Net convolutional neural network with BinaryCrossentropy loss (0: No Fire/1: Fire) with the [Adam Optimizer](https://arxiv.org/abs/1412.6980).
-Because the labels also contain missing data (-1: No Data), the functions at the beginning return sample weights of 0 for those pixels, ensuring they don't corrupt the model (which only outputs values on the interval [0, 1]).
+Because the labels also contain missing data (-1: No Data), the function at the beginning was modified to return sample weights of 0 for those pixels, ensuring they don't corrupt the model (which only outputs values on the interval [0, 1]).